allmaps/allmaps/packages/transform/README.md

 This module contains classes and methods to **transform Points, LineStrings, Polygons** and other spatial features from a 2D cartesian `(x, y)` source space to a destination space.
 The transformation function that accomplish this are constructed from **a set of Control Points**, who's coordinates are known in both spaces, and a specific **type of transformation** algorithm.

 The classes in this module are further extended in the [@allmaps/project](../../packages/project/) module.
 If you're looking to build a *projected* transformer, transforming and projecting from the 'resource' space of a IIIF Image to the 'projected geospatial' space of a map projection, use the classes from that module.
-It can build projected transformers from the Ground Control Points, transformation type and projection information defined in a map's Georeference Annotation.
+It can build Projected GCP Transformers from the Ground Control Points, transformation type and map projection definitions (e.g. defined in a map's Georeference Annotation).

 ## How it works